DataDog/integrations-core/snmp/README.md

 #### MIB and table

 The example below collects metrics on all rows in a table (`symbols`) and specifies how to tag each metric (`metric_tags`).
-The Agent would gather the rate of octets received on each interface and tag it with the interface name (found in the `ifDescr` column), resulting in a tag such as `interface:eth0`.
+The Agent gathers the rate of octets received on each interface and tag it with the interface name (found in the `ifDescr` column), resulting in a tag such as `interface:eth0`.

 ```
 metrics: